Gaotrees/caffe-doc/Ubuntu-16.04-or-15.10-Installation-Guide.md

 > LIBRARY_DIRS := $(PYTHON_LIB) /usr/local/lib /usr/lib /usr/lib/x86_64-linux-gnu /usr/lib/x86_64-linux-gnu/hdf5/serial

-Now lets continue with the instructions for version 15.10 first, followed by instructions for 16.04 users.
+Now lets continue with the instructions for the Ubuntu 15.10 first, followed by the instructions for Ubuntu 16.04 users.

 Execute the additional commands: